cpavloud/mysite/_pages/about.md

 ![](/images/about/Menir.jpg)

 I am a marine biologist, microbial ecologist, *part-time* bioinformatician, post doc researcher, diver, *wannabe* writer, *former* musician (pianist/keyboardist).
+In other words, Jack of all trades master of none (*but oftentimes better than a master of one*).

 Currently, I am working at the European Marine Biological Resource Centre ([EMBRC](https://www.embrc.eu/)) as a Data Scientist.